se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 React provides more flexibility to developers as it allows integration of third party libraries.
 It also has a good set of developer tools that helps in debugging.
 Similarly, Vue offers us some advantages, like flexibility, simplistic structure and ease of integration.

-Every framework/library has its own pros and cons, meaning it all depends on the developers skills, requirements of the application and many factors like scalability, maintenance, familiarity etc. There are many great tools for developers to choose from.
+Every framework/library has its own pros and cons, meaning it all depends on the developers skills, and the requirements of the application.
+There are many great tools for developers to choose from.
 Below are a few resources to help you get a brief introduction to these frameworks/libraries.

 1. [React vs Angular vs Vue](https://medium.com/@TechMagic/reactjs-vs-angular5-vs-vue-js-what-to-choose-in-2018-b91e028fa91d) - A brief comparison between the three most popular frontend tools.
 2. [Why use Vue](https://medium.com/@brainmobi/advantages-of-using-vue-js-for-your-web-applications-7e460cadfffc) - Advantages of using Vue.